 Using the bathroom in most Japanese buildings–restaurants, businesses, hotels, shopping malls–is often more like a high-class experience, pretty much straight across the board.
 With few exceptions, these toilets are known to be ultra-intelligent and contain a number of complex features–most of which you can’t figure out–or may not want to.

 We’re talking auto flushing toilets, seat warmers, spray features for self-cleaning different sensitive areas, noise functions, auto-lids, deodorizers, and more.
 Necessary?
 Not necessarily.
 The ultra over-the-top bathroom experience?
 That’ll do, pig.
 That’ll do.

 Now, let’s be fair and take a look at the darker, smellier, less-than-comfortable–ahem–“dark” side of toilets in Nihon.

 Just when you thought that all Japanese toilets were the sh**,

-you go and find out that some are, well, crappy.
+you may find out that some are, well, crappy.

 Typically, the public toilets are similar to those described above, akin to the golden throne descended from the very defecatorium of almighty Zeus himself.
-Even many of the at-home commodes are similar: heated seats, hand-washing tank and all.
+Well, so maybe this is an exaggeration, but still: even many of the at-home commodes are similar: heated seats, hand-washing tank and all.

 However, there is another side that leaves one somewhat speechless when first encountered, and that, my friends, is the dreaded squatter.